Skip to Content

 I'd rather your boyfriend stopped calling you in the middle of the night.
 (Your boyfriend keeps calling you.)

 He looks as if he knew the answer.
-(He gives the impression that he knows the answer, but he doesn't.)
+(He gives the impression that he knows the answer, but he probably doesn't.)

 Rate this page